 Only a 10 minute tuk-tuk ride away from town is Le Jardin des Délices, a training restaurant located at the renowned École d’Hôtellerie et de Tourisme Paul Dubrule, which offers vocational hospitality training to around 300 Cambodians each year.
 Enjoy Asian and Western set menus prepared and served by culinary students and their teachers.
 Dine alfresco overlooking their luscious tropical garden.

-On the outskirts of Siem Reap is Sala Bai, a hotel and restaurant helping to give underprivileged locals a leg up in the hospitality industry via free professional training.
+On the outskirts of Siem Reap is Sala Bai Hotel & Restaurant School created by the French NGO “Agir Pour Le Cambodge” in October 2002.
+Each year the school trains – free of charge – more than 100 young disadvantaged Cambodians. with a priority given to girls (70%).
+They help to give underprivileged locals a leg up in the hospitality industry via free professional training.
 There are various à la carte options as well as Asian and Western set menus, which change every two weeks and cost from just $12 for starter, main and dessert.

 Haven has also been training disadvantaged young adults valuable work skills at their restaurant, which moved to a tranquil garden location in the Wat Damnak area just over a year ago.
 Popular Cambodian, Asian and Western dishes, and some yummy fusions, feature on the carefully constructed menu, including the chef’s signature fish fillet with green mango, and the top-rated Khmer curry and Haven pumpkin burger.